 I was considered a member of the team from day one.
 I received excellent exposure to all the divisions across the Financial Management Group, and working in a small team of five, I got to meet a lot of senior people."

 The hands-on internship proved pivotal in helping her to realise that at a diversified financial services organisation like Macquarie, she could combine both her interests drawing upon her finance and accounting majors.

 “There seemed to be so much opportunity at Macquarie, and I was also drawn by working at a global company based in Australia, where maybe one day my career could take me overseas”.

-While she remains in the Financial Management Group, Gemma says her experience as a Graduate has been very different to her internship.
-She is now part of a much larger cohort and has spent time with two separate teams.
+While she remained in the Financial Management Group, Gemma says her experience as a Graduate was very different to her internship.
+She became part of a much larger cohort and spent time with two separate teams.

 “As a Graduate you have structured training and you're part of a group, so you get to know each other and support each other,” Gemma says.

-Due to COVID-19, Gemma says being a grad has been slightly different in 2020.
+Due to COVID-19, Gemma says being a grad was slightly different in 2020.

 “I appreciated the few weeks we were able to spend in the office getting to know our teams, before we transitioned to work from home in March,” says Gemma.

 Starting in a new team for her second rotation while working remotely was a challenge.